ucan-wg/delegation/README.md

 }
 ```

 Abilities MAY be organized in a hierarchy that abstract over many [Operation]s.
 A typical example is a superuser capability ("anything") on a file system.
-Another is command vs query access, such that in an HTTP context, `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on. [`*` gives full access] to a Resource more in the vein of object capabilities.
+Another is command vs query access, such that in an HTTP context, `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on. [`*` gives full access][Top Ability] to a Resource more in the vein of object capabilities.
 Organizing abilities this way allows Resources to evolve over time in a backward-compatible manner, avoiding the need to reissue UCANs with new resource semantics.

 ### 4.3.1 Reserved Abilities